The powers and functions given to the Commission come from legislation enacted by Parliament.

 |Police Complaints and Discipline Act 2016|

 Codes and regulations

-Codes of conduct and regulations under which public officers are employed are relevant to the Independent Commissioner Against Corruption Act.
+Codes of conduct and regulations by which public officers are bound are relevant to the Independent Commission Against Corruption Act.

 If you are a public officer, please make sure you are familiar with the code or regulation by which you are bound.